xybytes/xybytes.github.io/_posts/2024-07-29-Azure-SSRF.markdown

 ![azure_ssrf_01]({{site.baseurl}}/assets/images/Azure_SSRF/sni_proxy.png)

 The SNI proxy could have a misconfiguration that allows a potential attacker to control requests using the SNI field.
 In other words, an attacker could manipulate the SNI field to send a request to an arbitrary host, bypassing intended restrictions.
-In the case of Azure Identity Management, this vulnerability could be exploited to trick the proxy into sending a request to itself, enabling the attacker to extract the access token from the instance metadata.
+In the case of Azure IMDS, this vulnerability could be exploited to trick the proxy into sending a request to itself, enabling the attacker to extract the access token from the instance metadata.

 ![azure_ssrf_02]({{site.baseurl}}/assets/images/Azure_SSRF/sni_proxy_exploit.png){:style="display:block; margin-left:auto; margin-right:auto"}